bmmalone/peptide-encoder/README.md

 ### Documentation

-Unfortunately, see "Prerequisites", above.
+Unfortunately, there is no sphinx, etc., documentation at this time.
 The file `conf/base/config.yaml` shows examples of all hyperparameters, data files, etc., for training models.

 #### Data format